Do you struggle with losing weight despite cutting calories?

 By now it should be clear that if you can’t lose weight, it’s not because of metabolic damage.
 In most cases, poor diet compliance causes weight loss plateaus.
 Based on my calculations only one 'cheat meal' with an energy content of about 1,500 kcal, may ruin most of the weight loss progress you make in one week.
 Be honest with yourself and how strict you are with your diet.
 Also, if you think that you can’t see weight loss on scale because you retain water, it’s most likely not the case.
 The guys in the Minnesota experiment retained water, but I really doubt that your diet is as drastic as and as long as their semi-starvation was and that you are as ‘starved’ as they were.
 If so, stop dieting and start putting weight back on.

 Another potential reason why you can't lose weight is, because you don’t know how much you should eat, how to plan your diet, or what food to eat to hit your macros.
-If so, download a free copy of my meal plan guide to learn how to plan a weight loss diet.

 Another reason, and in my opinion the most likely reason why you can`t lose weight is that you don`t move enough.
 Try to include 10-20 min walks every morning and every evening into your daily routine.
 The difference between your energy intake and your energy expenditure is probably not large enough to see significant weight loss at the moment.